VincyZed/SideQick/README.md

 # Troubleshooting
+Known issues are listed [here](https://github.com/VincyZed/SideQick/issues).
+Otherwise, here are some steps in case you have trouble running SideQick.
 ## Windows
 - You may get a Microsoft Defender SmartScreen warning saying that SideQick is an unrecognized application and might put your PC at risk.
 Or course, **SideQick is not a virus**, so you can simply click on **More Info**, then **Run Anyway**.
 - If you get error messages about missing DLLs, you probably need to install the [Microsoft Visual C++ 2015 - 2022 Redistributable](https://answers.microsoft.com/en-us/windows/forum/all/vcruntime140dll-and-msvcp140dll-missing-in-windows/caf454d1-49f4-4d2b-b74a-c83fb7c38625).